CopernicaMarketingSoftware/Documentation/SMTPeter/warming-up-ip-address.md

 How to begin?
 Peter will show you how to start sending emails over a new IP address without delivery failures.

+##Why do you need to warm up an IP address?
+The main reason why you should warm up an IP address, is because that IP does not have a reputation score.